corvus-dotnet/Corvus.Pipelines/README.md

 ## Sync and Async steps

-The individual steps passed to the `Build()` operator were all synchronous - but you can use async steps too.
+Although the individual steps passed to the `Build()` operator were all synchronous - but you can use async steps too.

-You may have noticed that the step produced by the `Build()` operator was itself async - we had to `await` the result.

-Async steps are the "natural" form in **Corvus.Pipelines**.
+In fact, async steps are the "natural" form in **Corvus.Pipelines**.

 But rather than returning a `Task<TState>` we use `ValueTask<TState>`, so you avoid unnecessary overhead when operating in a purely synchronous context.